lexNwimue/mono-assessment/README.md

 ### Long-Term Aggregation (CRON)
 Every 15 minutes, a scheduled job:
-- Queries recent transactions from persistent storage
+- Queries recent transactions from the existing transactions table
 - Groups/Batches them by destination bank and time interval (e.g., 15 min, hour, etc.)
 - Writes/updates entries in an aggregate_metrics table that might look like: